diegolamonica/EUCookieLaw/readme.md

 However if the server already detected that the user agreed the cookie law agreement the script does not override the built-in function.

+> **NOTE:** Some servers does not have enabled by default the PHP zlib extension, then you should upload the file `gzcompat.php` too to your server.
+The file is included on demand by `eucookielaw-header.php` if needed.
+To ensure the right inclusion, both files (`eucookielaw-header.php` and `gzcompat.php` must reside in the same folder).

 Further if you want to block some javascript elements you can do it by adding a `data-eucookielaw="block"` attribute to the `script` elements.

 ### Server side constants
 If you want to block specific domains you can define in your script (before including `eucookielaw-header.php`) two constants:

 * `EUCOOKIELAW_USE_DOM` if `true` and the class `DOMDocument` is available, then the default parser will use `DOMDocument`.
 In all other cases the `Regular Expressions` will be used to parse page contents.
-  **Note:** It's suggested to enable this option as default.
+  > **Note:** It's suggested to enable this option as default.
 Disable it only if the page results is a damaged content.

 * `EUCOOKIELAW_DISALLOWED_DOMAINS` a semicolon (`;`) separated list of URLs disallowed since the user does not accept the agreement.
   Each space before and/or after each URL will be removed.
-  **Note:** if the domain start by a dot (eg. `.google.com`) then all the related subdomains will be included in the temporary blacklist.
+  > **Note:** if the domain start by a dot (eg. `.google.com`) then all the related subdomains will be included in the temporary blacklist.

 * `EUCOOKIELAW_LOOK_IN_TAGS` a pipe (`|`) separated list of tags where to search for the domains to block.
   If not specified, the deafault tags are `iframe`, `script`, `link`, `img`, `embed` and `param`.